Find The Treasures In The Silence II – My Personal Journey Into Silence

 What is meditation?
 A very short answer is a rest, a rest from the outside world, a rest also of the inner world.
 There is no inner dialog.
 There is no thinking what is the optimal case.

-Our brain is pretty energy consuming monster that uses about 25 percent of the entire oxygen consumption and 25 percent of the entire body energy.
+Our brain is a pretty energy-consuming monster that uses about 25 percent of the entire oxygen consumption and 25 percent of the entire body energy.
 The brain never sleeps.
 Also, during the night-rest, the brain is sorting through all that stuff we experienced and learned during the day.
 It also takes care of the metabolism toxins and detoxifies itself every night – if we let it do its job.

 Therefore, our brain is naturally equipped with a recovery function.
 After about 90 minutes of more or less concentrated working, it falls completely on its own into a trance to rest.